Wrongful death occurs when someone’s negligence or bad intent causes the death of another.

 If the deceased has died as a result of a defective product, instead of due to a negligence accident (like in a car accident), a different legal theory can apply called strict product liability.
 Strict liability in product liability cases in Missouri means that any entity in the stream of commerce for a given product can be liable for injuries resulting from using that product, even if that party was not negligent in the creation of the product, provided that three standards are met: that the product was used in an “intended or reasonably foreseeable manner” (which can include reasonably foreseeable misuse), that the product was in a defective condition when it left the possession of the party being sued, and that the defective product was the “legal cause” of the injuries suffered.
 This means that, for example, if a manufacturer created a defective product, shipped the already defective product to Walmart using UPS, and sold it to a consumer shopping at Walmart, the designer, manufacturer, UPS, and Walmart could all be hypothetically liable for injuries suffered by the customer, despite UPS and Walmart being entirely uninvolved in the creation of the defect.

-Strict liability is therefore an extremely powerful tool for injured plaintiffs.
+Strict liability is therefore an extremely powerful tool for injured plaintiffs and their wrongful death lawyer.
 If a family member has died as a result of a defective product, the family need only show that the product was defective, and can then pursue possible legal claims against a host of potential defendants.
 Moreover, all of the normal damages recoverable during a negligence action can be recovered in a strict liability action even without a showing of direct fault, and potentially from a large host of well-pocketed defendants.